 Eligibility is determined by the Office of Financial Aid, and the amount borrowed may not exceed the cost of attendance less any other financial aid the student is eligible to receive.

 To borrow a PLUS loan for a student, the parent must be the student's biological or adoptive mother or father.
 A stepparent is also eligible to borrow a PLUS loan if his/her income and assets were reported on the FAFSA.
 A legal guardian is not considered a parent for financial aid purposes.
 The Federal Direct Loan Servicer will complete a credit check on the parent borrower prior to approval.
 Parent borrows who are denied the loan based on the credit check will have the option to appeal the decision or the student may be eligible for additional unsubsidized loan funds.

 Step 2.
-To apply for a PLUS loan, parents must go to the StudentLoans.gov web site.
-Once there, a parent will need to "Sign In" to the site using their FSA ID.
-When signed in to the site, the parent will then select "Start PLUS Application Process".
+To apply for a PLUS loan, parents must go to www.studentaid.gov.
+Once there, a parent will need to sign in using their FSA ID.
+When signed in, the parent will then select “Start PLUS Application Process.”

 Step 3.
 First-time parent borrowers must also complete and sign a Federal Direct PLUS Loan Master Promissory Note (MPN).
 If you have already signed a Federal Direct PLUS MPN previously for DCC or another Federal Direct Loan college (online or paper), you do not need to complete a new PLUS MPN.
-A Federal Direct PLUS MPN can be completed at the StudentLoans.gov web site.
+A Federal Direct PLUS MPN can be completed at the www.studentaid.gov website.